DaniAGonzalez/Interpretability-Protein-Function-Prediction/README.md

-Explainable Protein Function Prediction using ESM-2 Embeddings
+# Explainable Protein Function Prediction using ESM-2 Embeddings

-Predicting protein molecular functions directly from amino acid sequences using transfer learning from ESM-2, with a strong focus on explainability through attention visualization, integrated gradients, and systematic in silico mutagenesis.
+Predicting protein molecular functions directly from amino acid sequences using transfer learning from ESM-2, with a strong emphasis on explainability through attention visualization, integrated gradients, and systematic in silico mutagenesis.

-Overview
+# Overview

 This project addresses the protein annotation gap: millions of sequenced proteins lack functional characterization.
-Traditional homology-based approaches fail for proteins without close relatives, limiting large-scale functional inference.
-Here, we show that ESM-2, a protein language model pre-trained on 250 million sequences, encodes rich functional information that enables accurate Gene Ontology (GO) molecular function prediction from sequence alone.
+Traditional homology-based approaches often fail for proteins without close relatives, limiting large-scale functional inference.
+Here, we demonstrate that ESM-2, a protein language model pre-trained on 250 million sequences, encodes rich functional information that enables accurate Gene Ontology (GO) molecular function prediction from sequence alone.

-Beyond predictive performance (8–23× improvement over random baselines), the main contribution of this work is interpretability.
+Beyond predictive performance (8–23× improvement over random baselines), the central contribution of this work is interpretability.
 We investigate why predictions are made by analyzing which sequence regions and which embedding dimensions drive model decisions, and we validate these computational insights through targeted in silico mutagenesis experiments.

-Key Results
+# Key Results

-Predictive performance
+## Predictive Performance

-Test accuracy: 98.58% (inflated by class imbalance)
+Test accuracy: 98.58% (inflated due to class imbalance)

-Mean PR-AUC: 0.131 (column-wise), 0.349 (row-wise)
+Mean PR-AUC:

+0.131 (column-wise, function-level)

+0.349 (row-wise, protein-level)

-8.4× improvement over random baselines (function-level)
+8.4× improvement over random baselines at the function level

-23.0× improvement over random baselines (protein-level)
+23.0× improvement over random baselines at the protein level

-Strong performance for conserved families: GPCRs (PR-AUC 0.996), kinases (0.892)
+## Strong performance for conserved protein families:

+GPCRs: PR-AUC 0.996

+Protein kinases: PR-AUC 0.892

-Explainability insights
+## Explainability Insights

-Function-specific embedding dimensions emerge without supervision
+### Function-specific embedding dimensions emerge without explicit supervision:

-Kinases: dimension 493
+Kinases rely on dimension 493

-Receptors: dimensions 532 / 565
+Receptors rely on dimensions 532 and 565

-Transcription factors: dimensions 350 / 385
+Transcription factors rely on dimensions 350 and 385

-Dimension 553 acts as a universal “functional protein” signal across families
+Dimension 553 acts as a universal “functional protein” signal across all protein families

 Single and combinatorial mutations cause minimal prediction changes (<5%)

-Deletion scanning identifies truly critical regions (e.g., kinase activation loop: −10.7%)
+Deletion scanning reveals truly critical regions:

+Deletion of the kinase activation loop causes a −10.7% prediction drop

-Biological validation
+## Biological Validation

-Catalytic proteins (kinases) exhibit localized fragility
+Catalytic proteins (e.g. kinases) exhibit localized functional fragility

-Binding proteins (receptors) are globally robust through architectural redundancy
+Binding proteins (e.g. receptors) are globally robust due to architectural redundancy

-Results align with evolutionary principles of mutational buffering
+Observed robustness is consistent with evolutionary principles of mutational buffering

-Attention highlights structural landmarks; integrated gradients identify predictive features
+Attention highlights structural landmarks, while integrated gradients identify predictive features

-Dataset and Availability
+## Dataset and Availability

-Data sources
+### Data Sources

 Gene Ontology Consortium (human annotations)

 UniProt human proteome

-Dataset characteristics
+### Dataset Characteristics

 8,704 proteins × 202 GO molecular function terms

 Multi-label setting (3–6 functions per protein on average)

-Proteins >500 amino acids excluded for computational reasons
+Proteins longer than 500 amino acids excluded for computational reasons

-Important note on data access
+### Important Note on Data Access

-To comply with data usage policies and to keep the repository lightweight:
+To comply with data usage policies and keep the repository lightweight:

 The dataset is not distributed in this repository

 Pre-computed embeddings are not shared

-All data loading, preprocessing, and embedding generation steps are fully implemented in code and can be reproduced by downloading the original public sources directly from Gene Ontology and UniProt
+All data loading, preprocessing, and embedding generation steps are fully implemented in code

+Public data are downloaded directly from the Gene Ontology Consortium and UniProt within the notebook

-Methods (Summary)
+### Methods Summary

-Pipeline
+#### Modeling Pipeline

 Feature extraction using ESM-2 (facebook/esm2_t30_150M_UR50D)
-Mean pooling → 640-dimensional protein embeddings
+Mean pooling yields 640-dimensional protein embeddings

-Multi-label classifier (640 → 512 → 256 → 202)
+Multi-label classifier architecture: 640 → 512 → 256 → 202

-Batch normalization, ReLU, dropout (0.3), sigmoid outputs
+Batch normalization, ReLU activations, dropout (0.3), sigmoid outputs

 Training with binary cross-entropy loss and early stopping

-Explainability techniques
+#### Explainability Techniques

-Attention visualization: averaged across layers and heads of ESM-2
+Attention visualization using ESM-2 attention weights averaged across layers and heads

-Integrated gradients: attribution of predictions to embedding dimensions using Captum
+Integrated gradients for attribution of predictions to embedding dimensions (Captum)

-In silico mutagenesis: alanine scanning, combinatorial mutations, and deletion scanning
+In silico mutagenesis:

+Alanine scanning

+Combinatorial mutations

+Deletion scanning

 Reproducibility and Notebooks

-All analyses are implemented in a Jupyter notebook that contains the complete pipeline:
+All analyses are implemented in a single Jupyter notebook that contains the complete pipeline:

 Data loading and preprocessing